Tesamorelin boosts a key growth hormone-related protein in HIV patients without affecting their blood sugar levels.

 Supporting (1)

-The study found that the drug tesamorelin raised a helpful growth protein (IGF-I) in HIV patients without affecting their blood sugar levels, just like the claim says.
+The study found that tesamorelin raised a growth-related hormone (IGF-I) in HIV patients without affecting their blood sugar, which is exactly what the claim says.